aries1980/cv/README.md

-My CV
+Curriculum Vitae of János Fehér
 ==

-My Curriculum Vitae, implemented with Pandoc and Wkhtmltopdf.
+János Fehér's CV, implemented with Pandoc and Wkhtmltopdf.

 Thanks to [Ch-M.D](http://blog.chmd.fr/editing-a-cv-in-markdown-with-pandoc.html) for the idea.